zio/zio/docs/datatypes/tset.md

 } yield tSet).commit
 ```

-Also, it is possible to remove every element that matches predicate function:
+Also, it is possible to remove every element that satisfies provided predicate:

 ```scala mdoc:silent
 import zio._